Site founded Sept. 1, 2000. We passed 2.25 million page views on Feb. 10, 2008

 (OliverHammer-Livermore)

-Oliver Hammer Clothes Shop is located in the historic 1915 building of Livermore Ford, the original auto dealer in town.
+Oliver-Hammer Clothes Shop was located from 1958-2010 in the historic 1915 building of Livermore Ford, the original auto dealer in town.
 This photo was taken soon after the dealership opened.
 The building has changed a lot since then.
-Ask Dyrk or Greg about the bump in the floor where the old car elevator used to take autos up to the second floor for service.
+In 2010, the store moved one building south to the former location of Greer Drummond's Valley Hardware.

 (Pinky Robinson)